Robert Stone (director)

 Robert Stone is a British-American documentary filmmaker.
-His work has been screened at dozens of film festivals and televised around the world, notably seven of his films have appeared on PBS's American Experience series and four of his films have premiered at the Sundance Film Festival (including Closing Night Film in 2009).
-His most recent film, Starman, had its world premiere at the 2025 SXSW Film Festival.
-He is an Oscar nominee for Best Feature Documentary and a three-time Emmy nominee for Exceptional Merit in Documentary Filmmaking.
+His work has been screened at dozens of film festivals and televised around the world, seven of his films have appeared on PBS's American Experience series and four of his films have premiered at the Sundance Film Festival (including as the Closing Night Film in 2009).
+His film Starman (2025) had its world premiere at the 2025 South by Southwest Film & TV Festival.
+He is an Academy Award nominee for Best Documentary Feature Film and a three-time Emmy Award nominee for Exceptional Merit in Documentary Filmmaking.

 Life and career

 Stone was born in England and educated in the United States.
 His father Lawrence Stone was a noted historian and chair of the History Department at Princeton University in Princeton, New Jersey where Robert grew up, graduating Princeton High School in 1976.
 He stated: "My father was a history professor at Oxford and later at Princeton, so I grew up with that, it’s in my blood.
 It just seems very natural to me to combine my interest in film, my interest in history, my interest in politics and also my interest in exploring this crazy world that I grew up in.”
 He made his first film at age 11 in New Jersey, an anti-pollution film made by conducting street-interviews in Princeton.

 He was later educated at the University of Wisconsin at Madison, did a brief stint at Sorbonne University in Paris and at the Lee Strasberg Theatre and Film Institute in New York.
 He became connected with director Kevin Rafferty and other filmmakers of The Atomic Cafe when he moved to New York in 1984.
 Known in large part for his innovative use of archival material in historical documentaries, Stone has directed several well received documentaries that he has shot himself, including American Babylon (2000) and, most recently, Pandora's Promise (2013), which makes the environmental case for nuclear energy as a solution to climate change.